-Keeping your sales and marketing machine running smoothly
+Keeping your B2B sales and marketing machine running

 Here's an idea you will have no doubt seen before, 'customer-centric', 'lifecycle-marketing' or some other guff, but think of it now as a flywheel.
-A flywheel is the part of an engine that is designed to keep it running smoothly.
-Once it’s spinning, it's hard to stop.
+(That's the part of an engine that's designed to keep it running smoothly.)

 Your flywheel needs your marketing, sales and service to be in balance.
 All of your communications with the outside world are marketing, they are also sales, they are also service.
 If they are not coherent and working together, you look chaotic and your flywheel won't be spinning smoothly.